logicalclocks/kserve/docs/predict-api/v2/required_api.md

       // what is expected by the tensor's shape and data type.
 The raw
       // data must be the flattened, one-dimensional, row-major order of
       // the tensor elements without any stride or padding between the
       // elements.
-Note that the FP16 data type must be represented as raw
+Note that the FP16 and BF16 data types must be represented as
-      // content as there is no specific data type for a 16-bit float
+      // raw content as there is no specific data type for a 16-bit float type.
-      // type.
       //
       // If this field is specified then InferInputTensor::contents must
       // not be specified for any input tensor.